-However, chronic inflammation is one of the biggest road blocks to weight loss and a healthy life.
-It is consistent and ongoing inflammation and can cause major health issues like diabetes and heart disease.
-So what causes chronic inflammation?
-Long term stress, obesity and gut health issues can all play a part.
+However, chronic inflammation is one of the biggest roadblocks to a healthy body.
+Consistent, systemic inflammation can cause major health issues like diabetes and heart disease.
+So what causes this chronic inflammation?
+Well, long term lifestyle stressors, excessive exercise and gut health issues can all play a part.
 But there are some things you can do to help reduce chronic inflammation and get your health on track!

-1 - Eat whole foods - This one is an obvious step but it's always good to reflect on how much processed food you eat and how you can reduce it!
+This one is an obvious step but it's always good to reflect on how much processed food you eat and ways to reduce it!
 Antioxidants are very specific inflammation fighting foods, so load up on berries, garlic and citrus fruits.
-Omega 3's are also great so look for wild caught salmon, fortified eggs and add a fish oil supplement too, this is my favourite one!
+Omega 3's are also great, so look for wild-caught salmon, fortified eggs and add a fish oil supplement too, this is my favourite one!

-2 - Work out - It's true that working out can cause acute inflammation (and if you're over working chronic too).
-However working out for 30 mins a day is going to have an overall positive affect on chronic inflammation.
-The important thing here is to do something you enjoy and don't over do it, a little bit every day is best!
+It's true that working out can cause acute inflammation (and if it's excessive exercise, chronic inflammation too).
+However, working out for just 30 mins a day is going to have an overall positive effect on chronic inflammation.
+The important thing here is to do something you enjoy and don't overdo it, a little bit every day is best!

-4 - Limit alcohol - I know...
+I know...
 I said it.
-If chronic inflammation is something that you are dealing with then limiting alcohol can have a big effect.
-Remember that alcohol is a toxin to our bodies.
-So if we are in a state of chronic inflammation and then we throw alcohol in the mix, we are adding to that state of stress and giving the body yet another job to do!
+If chronic inflammation is something that you are dealing with then limiting alcohol can have a huge effect.
+Remember that alcohol is a toxin to your body.
+So if you're are in a state of chronic inflammation and then throw alcohol in the mix, you're adding to that state of stress and giving your body yet another job to do!